jpjones76/SeisIO.jl/docs/src/seisdata.rst

 **************
 .. function:: C = SeisChannel()

-Initiate an empty SeisChannel structure.
+Create an empty SeisChannel structure.
 Fields can be set at creation with keywords, e.g. ``SeisChannel(fs=100.0)`` creates a new SeisChannel structure with fs set to 100.0 Hz.

 .. function:: S = SeisData()

-Initiate an empty SeisData structure.
+Create an empty SeisData structure.
 Fields cannot be set at creation.

 .. function:: T = SeisEvent()

-Initiate an empty SeisEvent structure.
+Create an empty SeisEvent structure.

 .. function:: H = SeisHdr()